cvisionai/Tator-Native/README.md

 FishAnnotator uses the following 3rd party libraries:

 * [Qt5][Qt5]
-* [Boost.PropertyTree][BoostPropertyTree]
+* [Boost][Boost]
 * [OpenCV][OpenCV]

 [CMake][CMake] is also required to build.

-To simplify distribution, Qt and OpenCV must be built as static libraries.
+To simplify distribution, Boost, Qt and OpenCV must be built as static libraries.
+It is recommended to download compiled Boost binaries for your compiler if they are available, which typically include static libraries.
-Boost.PropertyTree is include only, so the Boost libraries do not need to be built.
-It is recommended to download compiled Boost binaries for your compiler if they are available.
+Most likely Qt and OpenCV will need to be built from scratch; see detailed instructions below.

 **IMPORTANT: Make sure that you build Qt and OpenCV with the same compiler you will use for building the application (e.g. all MSVC 32 bit, or all MSVC 64 bit).**